kubeflow/community/proposals/897-experiment-tracking/README.md

       prefix: "Bearer "
 ```

+Gateway API-based deployments or other ingress implementations can satisfy the same requirements with different
-The exact issuers, claim mappings, and JWKS URIs are deployment-specific, but this is the same general pattern Kubeflow
+configuration resources.
+The exact issuers, claim mappings, token validation mechanism, and any JWKS-related
-manifests already use for browser and machine-to-machine JWT support at ingress.
-In this design, MLflow consumes only
+configuration are deployment specific, but the key point is the trust boundary: in the recommended
-the normalized identity headers, so the original bearer token does not need to be forwarded beyond ingress.
-MLflow
+`subject_access_review` pattern, MLflow consumes normalized identity headers and the original bearer token does not
+need to be forwarded beyond ingress.
+If that model does not work for some flows, a possible follow-up would be to
+enhance `self_subject_access_review` mode so validated caller tokens can be forwarded instead without relaxing the same
-should be reachable only through that trusted ingress path, and the accompanying gateway or proxy configuration must
+trusted-ingress boundary.
+MLflow should be reachable only through that trusted ingress path.
-remove or overwrite any incoming `kubeflow-userid` or `kubeflow-groups` headers from the client before forwarding
-requests to MLflow.

 ### Kubeflow Deployment Configuration